 - Preheat the oven to gas 6, 200°C, fan 180°C. Line a baking sheet with nonstick baking paper.

-- Put the flour, baking powder, xanthum gum, salt and butter into a food processor and blitz until you have a mix that resembles fine breadcrumbs.
-Add the egg and about 1 tablespoon of cold water and blitz until the mixture comes together in a ball.
+- Put the flour, baking powder, xanthan gum, pinch salt and butter into a food processor and blitz until you have a mix that resembles fine breadcrumbs.
+Add the egg and about 1 tbsp of cold water and blitz until the mixture comes together in a ball.
 Keep an eye on the texture – you may need to add a little more water to ensure the mixture doesn’t crumble too easily.
-Roll into a flat disc, cover with clingfilm and chill for 10 minutes.
+Roll into a flat disc, cover with clingfilm and chill for 10 mins.

 - Put the spinach in a colander and pour over boiling water to wilt.
 Squeeze dry to remove the excess water and roughly chop.
 Add this to the butternut squash mix.
 Add the feta and stir to combine.
 Set aside to cool.